- M.M., Master of Music, University of North Carolina School of the Arts

 Shell holds a B.M. and M.M. in Music/Vocal Performance from the University of North Carolina School of the Arts.
 He was a Corbett Scholar at The University of Cincinnati College-Conservatory of Music, as well as studying Acting and Scene Study on a school awarded scholarship at the internationally renowned H. B. Studios in NYC.

-He has been a guest faculty member at the University of North Carolina School of the Arts, Florida State University and Webster University, St. Louis, teaching Opera Workshop and directing Undergraduate Opera Workshop performances.
-In addition, he has been guest director at the A. J. Fletcher Opera Institute, Oklahoma University and is a frequent guest director at Indiana University.
+He has been a guest faculty member at the University of North Carolina School of the Arts, Florida State University, and Webster University, St. Louis, teaching Opera Workshop and directing Undergraduate Opera Workshop performances.
+In addition, Shell has been guest director at the A. J. Fletcher Opera Institute and Oklahoma University, and was frequent guest director at Indiana University before being joining its faculty.
+He was also a faculty member of the Summer Opera Program at the Israeli Vocal Arts Institute.